Those Three Words

 Following surgery, my wife saw an ad in our Long Island newspaper for the Lustgarten Foundation’s pancreatic cancer research walk, and I discovered 100% of donations directly fund research.
 Less than one month after my surgery, my family and I attended a walk.
 Unfortunately, most participants walked in memory of someone who died from this disease, and I met only one other survivor.
 A couple years later, there were nearly a dozen survivors at the walk’s Survivors’ Tent.
 Following a move to Florida, I started attending the Foundation’s annual Fort Myers Walk and have met more survivors each year.

 Last February, I attended my 13th Lustgarten Pancreatic Cancer Research Walk held in Fort Myers, Florida.
-And coincidentally, this June will mark the 13th year since I was diagnosed with pancreatic cancer.
+And coincidentally, June marked the 13th year since I was diagnosed with pancreatic cancer.
 The number 13 has negative connotations, but in this case, it is indeed a fortunate one for a number of reasons.

 It means that I have been able to attend 13 walks in as many years, 13 walks where I have met many wonderful survivors and shared in their stories, their struggles and their fears.
 I’ve talked to the survivors’ loved ones, wives, husbands, children, family and friends whose love and emotional support in many ways is half the battle for those stricken with pancreatic cancer.